Author:

 Nina Simon

-Nina Simon became famous as a multi-talented genius of his era, conquering the world stage with unquestioning dedication and unique style.
-The singer left an indelible mark with her rather cool, controversial character.
+Nina Simone has made a name for herself as a multi-talented talent. genius The singer left an indelible mark on the world stage with her cool, contradictory character.
+The singer also left an indelible mark with her rather cool, controversial character.

-She took the stage alias in honor of his beloved actress Simone Signoret.
-Simone has always tried to adhere to the original jazz traditions, but often combined this genre in her work with blues, gospel, soul and pop.
-By the end of the 50s, she had released about ten albums.
+She took the stage pseudonym in honour of her favourite actress Simone Signoret.
+Simone always tried to stick to the original jazz traditions, but often combined this genre in her works with blues, gospel, soul and pop.
+By the end of the 50s she had already released about ten albums.

-Simon charmed the audience alive speeches, where she was not only an excellent singer with incredibly deep and flexible vocals, but also a pianist, dancer and actress.
+Simone charmed the audience with live speechesOn which she was not only a superb singer with incredibly deep and flexible vocals, but also a pianist, dancer and actress.

-In the mid-60s, the world saw priceless a work called "I Put a Spell on You", which collected all of her most popular hits: "I Put a Spell on You", "Feeling Good" and "Ne me quitte pas".
+In the mid-'60s, the world saw priceless a work called "I Put a Spell on You", which contained all of her most popular hits: "I Put a Spell on You", "Feeling Good" and "Ne me quitte pas".

-A year later came out the record "Wild is the Wind", the recordings from which were a pronounced pop soul.
-After this work, many critics became call woman "Priestess of Soul".
-The discs released by Nina by the end of the 60s no longer had the same eclecticism and unpredictability as her early works.
+A year later. out record "Wild is the Wind", the recordings from which represented a pronounced pop-soul.
+After this work, many critics began to name the woman "Priestess of Soul."
+The discs released by Nina by the end of the 60s no longer had the eclecticism and unpredictability of her early work.

-The last years of Simon's life suffered from breast cancer, which eventually led to her death.
-Nina Simone died in the spring of 2003 at her mansion in the south of France.
-At that time she was 70 years old.
-Throughout her career, Simon has released about 170 albums and singles, and also gave the world more than 320 beautiful songs.
+The last years of Simon's life suffered from breast cancer, which eventually caused her death.
+Nina Simone died in the spring of 2003 in her mansion in the south of France.
+She was 70 years old at the time.
+Throughout her career, Simon released some 170 albums and singles, and gave the world more than 320 beautiful songs.

 "The Shirelles"